Mortgage

 Origin’s lending experts put together five ways to leverage a home equity loan and create greater financial advantages for you and your family.

-- Home improvements - Rolling equity back into your home for repairs and upgrades can be a shrewd move.
-Replacing a bad roof, for example, prevents leaks and damages that could turn into bigger problems.
+- Home improvements.
+Rolling equity back into your home for repairs and upgrades can be a shrewd move.
+Replacing a bad roof, for example, prevents leaks and damages that could snowball into bigger problems.
 Upgrades can add value to your home and increase the price if you sell later.
-Just be sure to spend time researching which remodeling projects add value – not all of them do, and be prepared to budget carefully.
+Just be sure to spend time researching which remodeling projects add value, because not all projects are created equal.
+And as always, be prepared to budget carefully.

-- Consolidating credit card debt - This could be a money-saving option, especially if a home equity loan carries a lower interest rate than your credit cards.
-If your cards have variable rates and payment amounts, a consolidation loan might also offer more stability, and you could wind up with lower minimum monthly payments.
-A note of caution, though – you’ll need to be more disciplined with your spending while your cards are being paid off.
+- Consolidating credit card debt.
+If your home equity loan carries a lower interest rate than your credit cards, this can be a smart money-saving option.
+If, for example, your cards have variable rates and payment amounts, a consolidation loan might offer more stability.
+The result?
+Lower minimum monthly payments.
+However, keep in mind that you’ll need to be more disciplined with your spending while your cards are being paid off.

-- Higher education - With college tuition steadily rising, a home equity loan can be the game changer for many families trying to finance higher education.
-Home loans often – though not always – come with a better interest rate than student loans.
+- Higher education.
+With college tuition steadily rising, a home equity loan can be a game-changer for families trying to finance higher education.
+Home loans often, though not always, come with a better interest rate than student loans.
 One caveat is that federal student loans usually carry benefits like payment deferment and income-driven repayment.
-Keep in mind these federal benefits are not on the table with a private home loan.
+Keep in mind that these federal benefits are not on the table with a private home loan.

-- Down payment on a rental home - A rental home generates money, so in this case, you’re leveraging your home’s equity as an investment.
-It could be a smart investment, considering that home equity loans are among the cheapest ways to borrow.
+- Down payment on a rental home.
+A rental home generates passive income, so in this case, you’re leveraging your home’s equity as an investment.
+Considering that home equity loans are among the cheapest ways to borrow, this can be a smart investment.
 Ideally, your tenants’ rental payments would be enough to cover the mortgage and other monthly expenses like taxes and maintenance.
-Keep in mind it doesn’t always work out that way, and your properties could lose value.
+However, keep in mind that it doesn’t always work out that way, and your properties could lose value.